benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - One of the benefits React mentions on its home page is that you can "Learn Once, Write Anywhere"
-- Basically saying that once you learn React and its paradigms, you can build apps for any environment
+- Basically saying that once you learn React and its paradigms, you can build apps for _any_ environment
+- Not just the web

 /////